 Specimen samples are pressed in a plant press and dried on a plant dryer.

-Each specimen sample should consist of a stem with attached leaves and, if at all possible, flowers and/or fruits.
-The roots of herbaceous plants should also be included.
-In the case of very large trees, shrubs, or vines, pieces should be selected to illustrate to the greatest extent possible the overall characteristics of the plant and the range of variation in flowers, leaves, and other structures.
+Each specimen sample should attempt to maximize the information content with the size of a standard herbarium sheet (ca. 40 x 30 cm).
+A typical, ideal specimen should consist of a stem with attached leaves and, if at all possible, flowers and/or fruits.
+The roots or rhizomes of herbaceous plants should be included.
+Pieces should be selected to illustrate to the greatest extent possible the overall characteristics of the plant and the range of variation in flowers, leaves, and other structures.

-The plant press consists of a frame (typically wooden, for rigidity), corrugated cardboard ventilators (to allow air to flow through the press), blotter paper (to absorb moisture), and folded paper, typically a newspaper (to contain the plant material).
+The plant press consists of a frame (typically wooden, for rigidity), corrugated cardboard ventilators (to allow air to flow through the press and as structure to flatten the plants), blotter paper (to absorb moisture), and folded paper (typically a fold of newspaper to contain the plant material).
 The plant press is tightened using straps with buckles or bolts with wing nuts.
-The objective of pressing plants is to extract moisture in the shortest period of time, while preserving the morphological integrity of the plant, and to yield material that can be readily mounted on herbarium paper (an acid-free cardstock) for long-term storage.
+The objective of pressing plants is to preserve the morphological integrity of the plant, while quickly but gently removing moisture to yield material that can be easily mounted on herbarium paper for long-term storage and subsequent research applications.

-In order to fit on a standard herbarium sheet, a plant specimen should be pressed flat to no more than 11 X 16 inches.
-If the specimen will not fit those dimensions, it may be folded or cut into sections.
-Multiples of smaller plants may be pressed together in order to provide ample material for mounting and study.
-Small loose pieces, such as seeds, may need to be placed in a small paper packet inside of the newspaper.
-Large fruits or bulbs are often cut in half lengthwise or in slices prior to pressing.
-In order to insure rapid and thorough drying, extremely succulent materials such as cactus stems may need to be sliced open and some of the fleshy interior scraped out.
+In order to fit on a standard herbarium sheet, a plant specimen should be pressed flat to the dimensions of ca. 30 x 40 cm.
+Long stems may need to be folded or bent to fit this area, but take care to minimize plant parts overlapping.
+Especially large parts may need to be cut to fit onto multiple sheets (e.g. a palm leaf might be mounted on up to ten herbarium sheets).
+Several individuals of smaller plants may be pressed together on one sheet.
+Small loose pieces, such as seeds, should be placed in a small paper packet inside of the newspaper.
+Flowers, fruits, or stems can be cut and dissected to reveal the interior so they are viewable once mounted.
+Bulky parts such as large fruits, bulbs, or stems are often cut in half lengthwise or in slices prior to pressing.
+Extremely succulent material such as cactus stems or agave leaves may need to be sliced open and some of the fleshy interior scraped out (otherwise they may ferment, blacken, or become rotten whilst drying).

 Care should be taken to make good specimens.
-Pressing material immediately upon collection results in the best specimens.
-Samples that are allowed to wilt prior to pressing will generally produce inferior specimens.
+Material should be pressed immediately upon collection to preserve the shape and morphology.
+Once cut, some plants begin to wilt immediately (e.g. many legumes) and the leaves or petals may fold or wrinkle resulting in poor specimens.
 Plants should be carefully arranged as they are placed in the press to maximize preservation of diagnostic features.
-Leaves, flowers, and fruits should be spread out so that they do not overlap and can be observed from different perspectives.
+Leaves, flowers, and fruits should be spread out so that they do not overlap too much and can be observed from different perspectives.
 The collection number should be clearly written on the outside of the folded paper containing each plant specimen.
 The plant press must be kept tight; this prevents shrinkage and wrinkling of the plant material and yields specimens that are easier to mount securely on herbarium paper.

 Pressed plants must be thoroughly dried prior to storage and mounting.
-Best results are obtained with the use of an electric dryer that holds the presses and provides steady bottom heat between 95°F and 113°F (-120°F) (e.g., see Blanco et al., 2006 and the plant dryers and field presses section of the UF Herbarium Plant Specimen Collection and Pressing Bibliography).
-A low ambient humidity and good airflow around and through the presses also insures rapid and thorough drying of plant material.
+Best results are obtained with steady airflow and bottom heat between 95–120°F. Electric dryers are most often used, but in the field combustible fuel-based heaters may be used (see Blanco et al. 2006 and the Plant Specimen Collection and Pressing Bibliography).
+A low ambient humidity also promotes thorough drying of plant material.
+Some non-succulent material can be dried simply with a fan and low humidity, and no external heat source.
 As the specimens dry, it may be necessary to further tighten the straps on the press to minimize shrinkage and wrinkling.
-Rapid drying promotes the best retention of plant color, but excessively high temperatures or long drying periods can result in blackened, discolored, and brittle specimens.
+Rapid drying with gentle heat promotes the best plant specimens, but excessively high temperatures can result in blackened, discolored, and brittle specimens.
+Microwaves can destroy DNA.

 Mounting and storage of specimens require a considerable financial commitment in the form of archival materials, labor, and storage cabinets.
-Herbaria have the prerogative not to accept specimens if the cost of labor/materials for processing is excessive or if the quality of specimens or accompanying data is unsatisfactory.
-Due to differences in mounting methodologies and materials, most herbaria prefer not to accept already mounted specimens.
-Because plant classification is generally based on the morphology of flowers and fruits, in most cases sterile (non-flowering or -fruiting) specimens will not be accepted.
+Herbaria may not accept specimens if the quality of specimens is unsatisfactory or if the herbarium lacks space and financial resources.
+Due to differences in mounting methodologies and materials, some herbaria may not accept already mounted specimens.
+Because plant classification is generally based on the morphology of flowers and fruits, in some cases sterile (non-flowering or -fruiting) specimens might not be accepted.

 Identification of Plant Specimens